10deepaktripathi/Propenity_Modelling_For_Products/README.md

 inside top n recommendations for a user, then it is a hit for that user. we then sum all the hits and divide that by the number of users.
 The obtained number is called the hit rate.

+# Dataset
+The data I am going to work on has 3 important data files.
+One file contains all the information related to customers, another file contains all the information related to products and the third file contains all the detail related to any transactions that have been made by any customer on any product.
+There are a total of 8 million transactions for 250,000 customers and 6600 products.
+Transnational data has the same customer and product combination multiple times but on different timestamps showing that a customer has bought the same product multiple times.
+I have pre-processed the transnational data to have a unique customer and product combination with the information of a total number of times this product was bought by the customer.
+Note that the same customer and same product might occur multiple times individually in the pre-processed dataset, but the combination of them will be unique across the dataset.
+I have created few two-tower model architectures in which I have used customer and product context information as well and to do that I have merged pre-processed transnational dataset obtained above with the customer file and product file on the basis of customer code and product code respectively.